jasondavies/tt-isa-documentation/WormholeB0/TensixTile/TensixCoprocessor/SFPLOADMACRO.md

   // Override some instruction fields with values from the SFPLOADMACRO instruction: if (i != 3) {
-    // This branch applies to SimpleSubUnit, MADSubInit, and RoundSubUnit.
+    // This branch applies to SimpleSubUnit, MADSubUnit, and RoundSubUnit.
 The instruction's
     // VD (result LReg index) is overridden, as is either VB or VC (input LReg indices). if (SequenceBits & 0x80) {
       Insn.VB = VD;